-Dear One, Ron and I were outside one warm morning this past week with a granddaughter and three little great-granddaughters.
+Dear One, Ron and I were outside one warm morning with a granddaughter and three little great-granddaughters.
 While I was pushing the two-year-old in a baby swing, two of the greats were across the yard playing on the woodsy patio.
 The two-year-old just loves, loves, loves to swing.
-She was mesmerized, in her own world, happy and completely contented.
+So, she was mesmerized, in her own world, happy and completely contented.

 UNTIL in a split-second she wasn’t.
-I actually mean in a SPLIT second.
-As soon as she heard laughter coming from the patio, in shorter than an instant, she managed to do SIX things!
+I actually mean a SPLIT second.
+As soon as she heard laughter coming from the patio, she managed to do SIX things!

-I will now try to convey to you the surprising speed-of-light movements that can be made by a two-year-old while in swinging motion:
+I will now try to convey the surprising speed-of-light movements that can be made by a two-year-old while in swinging motion:

 One: her head snapped in the direction of the laughter.